Satisfactory Academic Progress

 Federal regulations require that students must be making satisfactory academic progress in order to maintain eligibility for federally assisted financial aid programs.

-LL.M. - Students enrolled in the LL.M. program must complete all courses they enroll in.
+LL.M. - Students enrolled in the LL.M. program must complete 2/3 of all courses they enroll in.
 In addition, students must maintain at least a 2.0 GPA and be on track to complete the program with the required GPA.
 Any student academically dismissed will be considered ineligible for further financial aid.
 Students can submit an appeal to have their aid eligibility reinstated.

 Return of Title IV Funds